alexandrospetkos/quad/README.md

 # Frequently Asked Questions

- Q: Can I use other servo motors instead of the PDI-HV5932MG servos that you have used??\
+ <b>Q:</b> Can I use other servo motors instead of the PDI-HV5932MG servos that you have used??\
  A: I highly recommend using the servos I used for this build.
 If that is not an option the torque and the servo dimensions should be as close as possible.

  Q: What are the dimensions of your robot?
 (Fully extended height and its width)\